eX-Mech/pymech/docs/neksuite.rst

 --------
 This function writes an ASCII ``.rea`` file in the same format that *Nek5000* uses to store simulation parameters and mesh.
-**ONLY the mesh is actually written** all simulation parameters are initialised to sensible defaults.
+**ONLY the mesh is actually written**, all simulation parameters are initialised to sensible defaults.

 The inputs needed by this function are: